mirzafahad/embedded_c_style_guide/style_guide.md

 <hr>

 #### Parameterized Macro
-Don't use function like macros (Parameterized Macro), if a function can be written to accomplish the same behavior.
+Don't use function-like macros (Parameterized Macro), if a function can be written to accomplish the same behavior.
 There are a lot of risks associated with the use of preprocessor defines, and many of them relate to the creation of parameterized macros.
 Where performance is important, note that C99 added C++’s inline keyword.

 Example:
 ```C